 What are Recoverers?

-The owners of this Safe Account were smart enough to assign a Recoverer beforehand, that in this case comes in handy.
-A Recoverer is also a blockchain account (an EOA or a Smart Account) with 2 limitations as opposed to Safe Account owners:
+The signers (owners) of this Safe Account were smart enough to assign a Recoverer beforehand, that in this case comes in handy.
+A Recoverer is also a blockchain account (an EOA or a Smart Account) with 2 limitations as opposed to Safe Account signers:

-• Recoverers can replace all the current owners with one or more new owners (including themselves) and change the threshold.
+Recoverers can replace all the current signers with one or more new signers (including themselves) and change the threshold.

-• Most importantly, transactions proposed by a Recoverer are delayed.
-During this time owners can reject the recovery proposal if they meet the threshold.
+Most importantly, transactions proposed by a Recoverer are delayed.
+During this time signers can reject the recovery proposal if they meet the threshold.

-Recoverers can bypass any threshold and propose ownership changes - swapping, adding or removing owners and changing the threshold in a way that owners can regain access to a Safe Account should they have, for example, lost a signer.
+Recoverers can bypass any threshold and propose ownership changes - swapping, adding or removing signers and changing the threshold in a way that signers can regain access to a Safe Account should they have, for example, lost a signer.

 Why is the delayed execution needed?